 Look for a tread wear indicator on your tyre, usually marked by a triangle on the sidewall of the tyre.
 Inside one of the grooves in line with that triangle, you will see or feel a raised section which indicates the minimum depth of the tread.
 If the rest of the tyre is level with this raised section, your tyre is due for replacement.

 Offset the cost of your car tyres and maintenance by renting out your car with people in your community, like Thomas in Melbourne does!

-We provide the technology, insurance and safety so you can rent out your car and earn an income.
+We organise the technology, damage cover and support so you can safely rent out your car and earn an income.

 - Keep your tyres of out the sun

 Park your car away from direct sunlight.
 This will minimise the damaging effects of UV rays on the rubber.
 If you don’t have an indoor parking spot, try to park in a shady area.

 Check that each tyre is wearing at a similar rate.
 To keep your tyres wearing evenly, rotate them regularly – including the spare if it’s a full sized tyre – so that the front tyres are placed on the rear of the car and vice versa.
 You should do this every service or every 10,000 kilometres.
 Your front tyres will wear more quickly because of the position of the steering, so it’s important to rotate them regularly to spread the wear evenly.